Greg Brockman

 Current Context

 Those facts should not be read as proof that Brockman personally controls every product release or infrastructure deal.
-They show the arena in which his influence is publicly visible: ChatGPT, AI coding agents, developer APIs, enterprise cloud commitments, persistent agent workspaces, custom accelerators, and data-center demand.
+They show the arena in which his influence is publicly visible: ChatGPT, AI coding agents, developer APIs, enterprise cloud commitments, persistent agent workspaces, custom accelerators, inference efficiency, and data-center demand.

 The current governance question is therefore operational.
-If products such as Codex, ChatGPT, APIs, browser-style tools, and enterprise agents converge into a single work surface, public accountability depends on permission boundaries, logs, rollback paths, procurement review, sandboxing, incident reporting, and clear responsibility for failures.
+If products such as Codex, ChatGPT, APIs, browser-style tools, and enterprise agents converge into a single work surface, public accountability depends on permission boundaries, logs, rollback paths, procurement review, sandboxing, incident reporting, change management, and clear responsibility for failures.

 Stripe and Engineering Culture